openhive-network/wax/api.md

 [`ITransactionBuilder`](#interfacesitransactionbuildermd)

-transaction builder containing ready to sign transaction (or to convert to protobuf structure using [ITransactionBuilder#build](#build))
+transaction builder containing ready to sign transaction (or to convert to protobuf structure using [ITransactionBuilder.build](#build))

 **`Throws`**